mlcontests/mlcontests.github.io/README.md

 The required date format is 'D MMM YYYY' - e.g. '5 Jan 2023'.

-The list of cloud GPU providers is in https://github.com/mlcontests/mlcontests.github.io/blob/master/js/cloud_gpu.json.
+The list of cloud GPU providers is in a separate repository: https://github.com/cloud-gpus/cloud-gpus.github.io/blob/master/js/cloud_gpu.json.